SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 $ cd hello
 ```

-Next, create an empty `index.js` file in that folder and open it in Sublime Text:
+Next, create an empty `index.js` file in that folder and open it in Sublime Text (or your preferred text editor):

 ```
 $ touch index.js